National Museum of Australia: Architecture

 The plan of the National Museum of Australia incorporates an exact copy of the lightning-flash zigzag that Libeskind created for the Berlin Museum by breaking a star of David.
 The Bulletin magazine first publicly raised allegations of plagiarism in June 2000.
 Libeskind was reported to be angry with the copying.
 Raggatt's defence against plagiarism was that the design was a quotation rather than a copy.
 The director of the museum, Dawn Casey, stated that she and her council were not aware of this symbolism when they approved the plan.

 The exterior of the building is covered in anodised aluminium panels.
 Many of the panels include words written in braille and other decorative devices.
 Among the messages are "mate" and "she'll be right".
 Also included were such controversial words and phrases as "sorry" and "forgive us our genocide".
 These more controversial messages have been obscured with silver discs being attached to the surface making the braille illegible.

 Among the phrases in braille are the words "Resurrection city".
 The phrase may refer to the clearing of the former Canberra Hospital to make way for the museum or it could be a reference to reconciliation between Indigenous Australians and European settlers.
 The phrase is used as a label in tiles on another of Raggett's buildings, the Storey Hall in Melbourne.
 Raggett says of that message: "I guess that tries to be some big sort of theme for this building as well and its sort of set of memories."

 It was built by Bovis Lend Lease and completed in 2001.

+Art critic Christopher Allen described it as "undoubtedly the ugliest example of official architecture in Australia... a painful example of inept, clumsy and gratuitous form justified by kitsch symbolism".